 Directly on a beautiful, uncrowded stretch of North Kaanapali beach

-The Westin Ocean Villas offers more resort features than typically found at a time-share property.
+The Westin Kaanapali Ocean Resort Villas offers more resort features than typically found at a time-share property.
 And compared to the Marriott Maui Ocean Club, which has similar features, the Westin has newer and bigger facilities.
-Guests can also take the free Starwood shuttle to the Westin Maui and to the Sheraton, where they get signing privileges at the spas and the restaurants.
+Guests can also take the free shuttle to the Westin Maui and to the Sheraton, where they get signing privileges at the spas and the restaurants.
 Unfortunately, many of the guest activities at the Westin Ocean Villas carry an extra fee, which is surprising considering most other resorts don't charge at all for the same types of activities.

 The 36-hole Kaanapali Golf Resort stretches across 1,200 acres of land situated between the beachfront resorts of Kaanapali and the West Maui Mountains.
 Built in the '60s, these two championship courses have been home to the Champions Tour Kaanapali Classic and the LPGA Kemper Open.
 Wind and rain are less common than at the neaby Kapalua courses, though the South Maui courses (those in Wailea and Makena) are reputably the best in Maui.

 Royal Course or North Course

 Everything about this resort -- from the rooms to the pools -- was designed for families.
-A single traveler or a couple without kids may feel out of place here, since the grounds are overrun with little ones and the parents who run after them.
+A single traveler or a couple without kids may feel out of place here, since the grounds are overrun with little ones and the parents who tail after them.

 Three restaurants, one deli, and room service